yandex-cloud/docs/en/managed-postgresql/operations/web-sql-query.md

 * If you close or reload the page, the query text and its results are lost.
 In this case, each request that you run from the management console is executed regardless of the browser state.
 * The management console outputs only the first 1000 rows of the result.
 * If a cluster query takes more than 10 minutes, the management console reports an error instead of printing the result, even if the query eventually finishes processing.
-* If your cluster has multiple {{PG}} hosts, queries from the management console are sent to the current master host.
+* If your cluster has multiple {{ PG }} hosts, queries from the management console are sent to the current master host.
 * The list of tables is taken from the _public_ schema.
 You can make queries to tables from other schemas by explicitly specifying the schema, for example: `SELECT * from information_schema.column_udt_usage`.